-The advent and breadth (I won’t say depth, because there isn’t very much of that) of reality television now in existence is depressing.
+The advent and breadth (I won’t say depth, because there isn’t very much of that) of reality television in existence is depressing.
 Isn’t it?
 If you disagree with me – and you’re entirely within your rights to do so – then I wonder what appeals to you about the shows.
-Genuinely, I do wonder, as I see nothing more than anodyne series and people trying to make themselves and their situations interesting.
+Genuinely, I do wonder, as I see nothing more than anodyne shows and people trying to make themselves and their situations interesting.

 The concept first started back in 1999 over in the Netherlands with the eponymously-titled Big Brother, named – in a butchery of the original – after the omnipresent character in George Orwell’s 1984, a masterpiece of storytelling and getting more and more close to a non-fiction piece with every year; it doesn’t deserve the insult of being associated with such blandness on television.

 When the UK version started back in 2001, I can remember it being sold as a clever, almost sociological study into human interaction when the outside world isn’t trying to force its way into your lives.
-With 22 series now shown or in development, it’s quickly become apparent that this most certainly isn’t the case and, let’s be frank, never was; its entertainment and shock values were the only things they were actually interested in, and have been ever since.
+With over 20 series now shown or in development, it’s quickly become apparent that this most certainly isn’t the case and, let’s be frank, never was; its entertainment and shock values were the only things they were actually interested in.

 The show is notable for involving the internet.
 Although the show typically broadcasts daily updates during the evening (criticised by viewers and former contestants – seeming to be, for all I know, genuinely surprised – for heavy editing by producers; that can’t be news to them, surely?), viewers can also watch a continuous feed from multiple cameras online.

 The reality genre has various standard tropes, including “confessionals” (also called talking heads, interview segments, or – as I prefer to call them – drivel) used by cast members to express their thoughts, which often double as the shows’ narration.
 In competition-based reality shows, a notable and growing number, there are other common elements, such as one participant being eliminated per episode, a panel of judges, and the concept of “immunity from elimination.”